Infinity Q Diversified Alpha Fund (IQDNX/IQDAX) Liquidation

 2. Distributions Generally

-The Fund does not anticipate making additional interim distributions while the shareholder litigation against the Fund and any party indemnified by the Fund is ongoing.
-The Fund’s ability to make additional interim distributions depends on whether it becomes possible to adjust the Special Reserve.
+To date, the Fund has made four interim distributions to shareholders – the first in December 2021, the second in April 2022, the third in December 2023, and the fourth in April 2024.
+The Fund’s ability to make future interim distributions depends on whether it becomes possible to adjust the Special Reserve.
 That reserve is necessary to provide for projected potential liabilities of the Fund.
-It is likely that, as events unfold, those projections will change, which may permit additional interim distributions.
 The Fund will make a final distribution of any remaining assets once all potential liabilities and recoveries are resolved.
+Since January 2023, the Court-appointed Special Master oversees payment of Fund’s expenses, adjustments to the Special Reserve, and distributions of assets to shareholders, subject to Court approval.
+It is currently unknown when the Fund will be able to make a final liquidating distribution.

 2.2 The Shareholder Updates reference a reserve for lawsuits and other claims.
 Why aren’t those expenses covered by insurance?